SenthilNayagan/senthilnayagan.github.io/_posts/devops/infrastructure-as-code/terraform/2022-08-20-terraform-basics.markdown

 We can use the Terraform command line interface (CLI) to manage infrastructure, and interact with Terraform *state*, *providers*, *configuration files*, and *Terraform Cloud*.

+### Terraform CLI commands

+Following shows some of the Terraform CLIs:

+- `terraform version`
+- `terraform init [option]` - This command is used to *initialize a working directory* containing Terraform configuration files and *install the required plugin*.

 ## Modules

 Modules are small, *reusable Terraform configurations* that allow us to manage a collection of related resources as if they were one.